TBNSChandu/Student_Management-System/README.md

 Overview: The student_Management_System project simplifies the management of student data.
 Its primary objective is to streamline the process of maintaining accurate records of students.

 Key Functions
-.Addition of New Students
+#Addition of New Students
-.Deletion of Students
+#Deletion of Students
-.Updating Student Information
+#Updating Student Information
-.Displaying Detailed Student Information
+#Displaying Detailed Student Information

 Requirements